 Different types of ADR programs

-When a company establishes an ADR program, there are three different types of programs, or facilities, from which it can choose.
+When a company establishes an ADR program, there are 3 different types of programs, or facilities, from which it can choose.
 Levels differ in terms of their listing exposure and reporting requirements.

-Level 2 ADRs can be listed on a U.S. stock exchange.
-But shares must be registered with the SEC, and the company is required to file an annual report (on Form 20-F, not Form 10-K) that conforms to U.S. GAAP standards.
-It must also meet the exchange’s listing requirements.
+Level 2 ADRs can be listed on a US stock exchange.
+But shares must be registered with the SEC, and the company is required to file an annual report (on Form 20-F, not Form 10-K) that conforms to US generally accepted accounting principles (GAAP) standards.
+It must also meet the exchange's listing requirements.

 ADR risk factors and expenses